f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP traps will be generated for components being present or removed using the **module-present** traps.
 As an example, blades being inserted (present) or removed will generate traps.
 If the LCD panel is present or removed, or if the PeerCc (Peer Chassis Controller) is present or removed.
 These type of traps only provide informational/event messages **alertEffect=2** as they are indicating the presence or removal of a module or part.
 It does not indicate a failure.

-Failures are tracked with **module-communication-error** traps as seen in some fo the examples below.
+Failures are tracked with **module-communication-error** traps as seen in some of the examples below.